eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_target.md

 ## Know your target
 Trace is the process of capturing data that shows how the components in a design are operating, executing, or performing.

-What kind of trace is possible is dependent on the target you are using.
+The target implementation determines the kinds of trace you can use.

-Before tracing your target, you must know what type of target you are using.
-Some examples of target types are simulation, emulation, software model, Field Programmable Gate Array (FPGA), development platform, or silicon.
+Before tracing your target, you must know what type of target implementation you are using.
+The following are some examples of target implementation types:

+- Simulation
+- Emulation
+- Software model
+- Field Programmable Gate Array (FPGA)
+- Development platform
+- Production silicon

-Each target types might use different trace capture methods.
+Each target implementation type might use a different trace capture method.
 Different trace capture methods might have different functionality, limitations, or usage.
 For example, to generate and capture trace data, most Arm-based systems use [CoreSight](https://developer.arm.com/Architectures/CoreSight%20Architecture) infrastructure.
-In contrast, to generate and capture trace events, the Arm [Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) models use a [Model Trace Interface (MTI)](https://developer.arm.com/documentation/107925/latest/Introduction-to-trace-components?lang=en).
+In contrast, to generate and capture trace events, the Arm [Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) models use the [Iris](hhttps://developer.arm.com/documentation/101196/latest/?lang=en) API.

-During target development, the target might have limitations to the amount or accessibility of the trace infrastructure.
-Some limitations might include:
+During target development, the target could have limitations to the amount or accessibility of the trace infrastructure.
+Possible limitations might include:

 - Inability to capture the same types of trace throughout the target development process
 - Using different trace interfaces, software, or physical connectors